nileshhazra/nileshhazra/README.md

 - I love working with new technologies and solving complex problems.

-- Currently working on: Data Integration Project for a marine Insurance company.
+- Currently working on: Data Engineering Project for a marine Insurance company.

 - Always learning: Anything and Everything